 Do you have a daughter?
 If you do, you understand how precious they are.
-Whether it’s hugging Minnie Mouse at Disney, dance recitals, her first day at kindergarten or trying on Mom’s clothes, little girls are always special to Daddy.
+Whether they’re hugging Minnie Mouse at Disney, dance recitals, her first day at kindergarten or trying on Mom’s clothes, little girls are always special to Daddy.

 And then, before you know it, they grow up.
 Fast.
 Really fast.
 It was just yesterday (or so it seemed) that our daughter talked about how much she enjoyed junior high school.
 Her seventh grade teachers were all very special and the big school was so neat.